seaweedfs/messaging-client-go/README.md

 ```

+Note: The data in the channel can be read multiple times.

 ## Pub/Sub to a distributed persisted message queue

 The pub/sub example is also simple.
+The difference from channel is that message queue can not be closed.

 ### Publish to a distributed persisted message queue
 ```
 	mc := msgclient.NewMessagingClient("localhost:17777")